 Stick to the facts:

 Recruiters are hired to find candidates who meet certain degree criteria – for example, they may need someone with 10 years of industry experience or someone with a history of working in some specific companies with a certain bandwidth.
 Whatever the criteria, everything is factual.
 Sure, the employer may also ask for some important personality traits, but they can’t be judged based on your resume – those will need evaluation through an interview.
 This means that you should add all the key facts a recruiter wants to know.

 Give them proof:

 It’s easy to describe how amazing you are, but it’s quite something to validate those claims with the help of evidence.
 Have you won awards or appreciation in your previous job?
 If yes, highlight them to attract attention.
 Have you been rewarded with several promotions?
-Add that in the summary part of the resume.
+Add that in the Resume Summary.
 Are all your performance reviews impressive?
 Add them!
 Show off your achievements.
 Any time your worth is validated by your senior or client, highlight it on your resume.

 Get professional help:

 Candidates can do everything they want, but it is still very difficult to crack recruiters’ strategies.
 Your resume is a key connection between you and the recruiters, but unless it's highlighting the right skills and strengths, the probability of you benefitting from it is pretty thin.
 Need professional help to tackle that?
-Get a free resume evaluation today from the experts at InspiredResume.
+Get a Free Resume Evaluation today from the experts at InspiredResume.com.
 You'll get detailed feedback the same day in a personalized mail.
 It's a fast and easy way to make sure you're coming across as a potential employee for the company.
 The sooner you update your resume, the sooner you'll see results.